SonarSource/sonarqube/server/sonar-docs/src/pages/setup/operate-server.md

 ## Running SonarQube as a Service on Linux with SystemD

 On a Unix system using SystemD, you can install SonarQube as a service.
 You cannot run SonarQube as `root` in 'nix systems.
-Ideally, you will created a new account dedicated to the purpose of running SonarQube.
+Ideally, you will have created a new account dedicated to the purpose of running SonarQube.
 Let's suppose:

 * The user used to start the service is `sonarqube`